 What Is Guide Dog Puppy Raising?

-Guide Dog Puppy Raising (along with Formal & Temporary boarding) is part of our wider Guide Dog program that provides the very first homes for our future Guide Dogs in training.
+Guide Dog Puppy Raising (along with Formal & Temporary boarding) is part of our wider Guide Dog program that provides the very first homes for our future Guide, Autism Assistance or Therapy Dogs in training.

 Volunteer Puppy Raisers welcome a young, 8-week old puppy into their home and foster them for the first 12-18 months of their life.